India's Maruti shares sink after deadly riot shuts car factory

 "There will be a thorough investigation.
 It is a very serious matter," Haryana police spokesman S.A.S.
 Zaidi told Reuters.
 "The investigation circle is very big."

-Ei Mochizuki, a Tokyo-based spokesman for Suzuki Motor Corp, which controls the Indian carmaker, said two Japanese employees had been hospitalised after the unrest.
+Ei Mochizuki, a Tokyo-based spokesman for Suzuki Motor Corp (7269.T), which controls the Indian carmaker, said two Japanese employees had been hospitalized after the unrest.

 The factory, which accounts for around a third of Maruti's total output, would remain closed on Thursday, the company said.

-Shares in Maruti, which saw its sales fall 11 percent in the fiscal year to March, partly as a result of the protracted labour strikes, fell 8.9 percent on Thursday, their biggest daily percentage drop since July 26, 2010.
+Shares in Maruti, which saw its sales fall 11 percent in the fiscal year to March, partly due to the protracted Labor strikes, fell 8.9 percent on Thursday, their biggest daily percentage drop since July 26, 2010.

-Suzuki's shares closed down 3.8 percent in Tokyo to their lowest since February 2009.
+Suzuki's shares closed down 3.8 percent in Tokyo to their lowest price since February 2009.

 MURDER CHARGES